 The index also includes other costs such as the payroll tax, the contribution for not employing people with disabilities, and other contributions and taxes (net of subsidies) paid by employers.
-Some of these other costs are updated every year from information provided by ACOSS, and others every four years when the results from the French Labour Cost Survey become available; the rate changes between two surveys are distributed over the first quarters of the four studied years.
+Some of these other costs are updated every year from information provided by the Urssaf-Caisse nationale (formerly the Agence Centrale des Organismes de Sécurité Sociale, ACOSS), and others every four years when the results from the Labour Cost Survey become available; any variation in rate between two surveys is distributed across the first quarters of the four years studied.